tedconf/js-crushinator-helpers/README.md

 1. `npm run build` to produce a new `dist/crushinator.js`
 2. Update "version" in `package.json` and commit
 3. `git tag` the new semver
-4. Push master and the new tag upstream
+4. Push the master branch and new tag upstream to GitHub
+5. [`npm publish`](https://docs.npmjs.com/getting-started/publishing-npm-packages) the updated node module